betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsPersonalProductivity.md

 Personal productivity for scientific software professionals may sometimes be thought of as a measure of code being developed, tasks being accomplished, or deadlines being met.
 Only considering these types of measurements can lead to sources of frustration and are not necessarily sustainable.
-Instead, we need to help professionals to consider the benefits of improving practices, taking time to learn new materials or to develop new skills, taking breaks, managing tasks and time, collaboration, and probably the most important, taking care of their physical and mental health and striving for good work life balance.
+Instead, we need to help professionals to consider the benefits of improving practices, taking time to learn new materials and/or to develop new skills, taking breaks, managing tasks and time, incorporating collaboration, and probably the most important, taking care of their physical and mental health and striving for good work life balance.
 <!--body end--->

 <!--body end--->